Creative Writing Program

 Bio

-John Estes joined the faculty in 2016 and directs the Undergraduate Creative Writing Program.
-He studied poetics and ecological literature at the Univeristy of Missouri, and is author of three books of poetry—Kingdom Come (C&R Press, 2011), Stop Motion Still Life (Wordfarm, forthcoming) and Sure Extinction which won the 2015 Antivenom Award from Elixir Press—as well as two chapbooks: Breakfast with Blake at the Laocoön (Finishing Line Press, 2007) and Swerve, which won a 2008 National Chapbook Fellowship from the Poetry Society of America.
-Works-in-progress include a collection of short fictions, a book-length poem, and at least one overdue essay.
-A few research interests include Eastern thought, film studies, and critical theory.
-Links to poems, prose, and translations online can be found at his website.
+John Estes joined the faculty in 2016 and directs the Creative Writing Program.
+He studied poetics and ecological literature at the Univeristy of Missouri, and is author of three books of poetry—Kingdom Come (C&R Press, 2011), Stop Motion Still Life (forthcoming) and Sure Extinction which won the 2015 Antivenom Award from Elixir Press—as well as two chapbooks: Breakfast with Blake at the Laocoön (Finishing Line Press, 2007) and Swerve, which won a 2008 National Chapbook Fellowship from the Poetry Society of America.

 Books Authored